newt0/gatsbybootcamp-transcription/18.Dynamic Pages from Contentful/chapter18.md

 And over here, we're going to focus on drilling down to that data right here.
 To do that, we have to set up an optional options object.
 So a new constant options is gonna be an object.
-And we pass that in as the second argument to that function the document to `React` components function.
+And we pass that in as the second argument to that function the document to `React component`s function.
 So I'm gonna pass that in now.
 What we can do is customized how certain `node` types are rendered on here.
 We start by setting up the render `node` property.